terraform-google-modules/terraform-example-foundation/README.md

 ### [0. bootstrap](./0-bootstrap/)

 This stage executes the [CFT Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap) which bootstraps an existing GCP organization, creating all the required GCP resources & permissions to start using the Cloud Foundation Toolkit (CFT).
-For CI/CD pipelines, you can use either Cloud Build (by default) or Jenkins.
+For Foundation Pipelines, you can use either Cloud Build (by default) or Jenkins.
 If you want to use Jenkins instead of Cloud Build, please see [README-Jenkins](./0-bootstrap/README-Jenkins.md) on how to use the included Jenkins sub-module.

 The bootstrap step includes: